nayutaco/lns_arduino_library/setup_ln.md

 ### 5. Wait for some confirmations

-You can [open channel from phone](#open-channel-to-testnet-faucet-phone) while waiting.
+You can [open a channel from phone](#open-a-channel-to-testnet-faucet-phone) while waiting for.

 ### 6. Check the connection status: **normal operation**